Ariana Grande to return this week with new single 'Positions'

 Ariana Grande will release a new single called ‘Positions’ later this week.

 The pop star, whose latest album ‘Thank U, Next’ was released in 2019, took to social media today (October 21) to confirm that the track will arrive on Friday (October 23).
-She also shared the song’s official artwork.
+She’s also shared a filtered snippet of the song as well as its official artwork.

 You can pre-save ‘Positions’ on your preferred streaming platform here.